Practice Profile

 Esther has a keen interest in public law, and regularly acts for and advises clients on a range of public law issues which arise in conjunction with public authority decision-making in all areas of specialism within Chambers.
 For example, she has successfully challenged and defended public authority decision-making in legal proceedings concerning the adequacy of consultation the duty to give reasons, the public sector equality duty and procedural fairness more generally.
 Esther is often instructed to advise on and draft requests for information under the Freedom of Information Act 2000 or the Environmental Information Regulations 2004.
 She has also advised on matters relating to devolution and the devolved nations, such as the Welsh Language (Wales) Measure 2011 and planning policy in Wales.
 Her work for local authorities in the planning context often requires consideration of issues under the Human Rights Act 1998.

-Under the Attorney General’s Junior Junior scheme, Esther has advised the Department for Levelling-up, Housing and Regeneration and the Department for Transport on matters engaging various public law issues including the Human Rights Act 1998 and the European Convention on Human Rights, the public sector equality duty, the liability of public authorities for tortious acts and the UK-EU Trade and Co-operation Agreement.
-She has also drafted Summary Grounds of Defence on behalf of the Secretary of State for the Home Department in immigration matters, which have led to the refusal of permission to apply for judicial review
+Under the Attorney General’s Junior Junior scheme, Esther advised the Department for Levelling-up, Housing and Regeneration and the Department for Transport on matters engaging various public law issues including the Human Rights Act 1998 and the European Convention on Human Rights, the public sector equality duty, the liability of public authorities for tortious acts and the UK-EU Trade and Co-operation Agreement.

-- European University Institute, LLM in Comparative, European and International Laws (2014-2015)
+- European University Institute, Florence, LLM in Comparative, European and International Laws (2014-2015)

 - Merton College, University of Oxford, MA in Jurisprudence with European Legal Studies (German Law) (2.i) (2008-2012)